teach-plt/www/README.md

 Please read the detailed **lab instructions** at:
 <https://chalmers.instructure.com/courses/36705/pages/lab-infrastructure-on-chalmers-gitlab>

-## AI policy

-The use of AI helpers such as CoPilot is permitted when solving the labs.
-However, you need to disclose AI use in your submission.
-If you used AI, write a comment explaining the extent of its use:

-- What tools did you use?
-(E.g. GitHub Copilot for completion, Copilot chat, AI chat XYZ (name the model!))
-- What were they used for?
-(E.g. advice on libraries, advice on the solution, refactoring, writing entire definitions...)
-- Any definitions written by AI should be labeled as such in a comment.

 ## Lab grading

 We guarantee two gradings per lab: one for the version submitted before